4.1 Local Safeguarding Children Board - Role and Function

 - Quality assure practice, including through joint audits of case files involving practitioners and identifying lessons to be learned; and

 - Monitor and evaluate the effectiveness of training, including multi-agency training, to safeguard and promote the welfare of children.
-The Children's Safeguarding Performance Information Framework provides a mechanism to help do this by setting out some of the questions a LSCB should consider.
+The Children's Safeguarding Performance Information Framework (archived) provides a mechanism to help do this by setting out some of the questions a LSCB should consider.

 The core objectives of the Safeguarding Children Board (SCB) is to coordinate local work to safeguard and promote the welfare of children and to ensure the effectiveness of what the member organisations do individually and together.